LCAS/aoc_tomato_farm/README.md

 ```

-# How to Generate a New Glass house Tomato Farm in Gazebo
+# How to Generate a New Glasshouse Tomato Farm in Gazebo

 Run Jupyter Notebook